Skip to Content

 Did ancient snakes have hip bones?

-Ancient snakes, like Najash rionegrina, actually had hip bones and even hind legs.
+Ancient snakes, like Najash rionegrina, had hip bones and functional hind legs, which were likely used for digging and crawling.

 Which snakes had hind limbs in the past?